 “Actors are notorious for their egos, and directors are right up there as well.
 In Lucas Lowe, we had a director that had an ego to match the size of the Great Wall of China.
 So, when Reese and Lucas started working together, sparks were bound to fly.
 Reese arrived with a chip on his shoulder, having been told by his agent that he was the second coming of Tom Cruise.
 When you’re told great things, you start believing your own press.
-Reese had never done a movie before being awarded the lead role in this one.
-We sort of expected a genial young man who was willing to learn all he could about the process of making a movie – what we got instead was a cocky kid who tried to pretend that he knew everything there was to know.”
+Reese had never done a movie before being awarded the lead role in this one.”

 “The most grueling part of movie making is the production process.
 It is a nightmare of logistics, long days and nights, bad location food, and interrupted exercise schedules.
 It can cause incredible bodily changes, and the stars have to pay particular attention to how the schedule is changing the way they look.
 Over the course of the 4 months, the strange food and heavy filming schedule really took a toll on everyone, including the actors.
 I went to China weighing 180 pounds, and after 3 months in the boonies of China, I arrived in Shanghai weighing 163 pounds.
 Reese, Billy and Daniel were all in great shape when they arrived in China, but by the end of the shoot, they had all lost weight and an incredible amount of muscle tone.
 Cliff was one of the only ones who really stayed on top of his physique.
 Despite his best efforts, Cliff still lost a good deal of weight, but he was still able to maintain his muscle tone.”